Core Pinning Calculator

 See example Inputs below based on Sample Code Sheet

 Pinning up new cores can present some complications but most can be figured out and worked through.
-If you run into any problems, we have an experienced staff who would be happy to help if we are able.
+If you run into any problems, we have a world class staff who would be happy to help.
 Please don’t hesitate to give our office a call and we will see what we can do.

 Oak Security has a full production department dedicated to customizing keying systems for customers, including pinning cores and cutting keys to your specific system, no matter the system type.